Twisted-Fields/acorn-precision-farming-rover/SIMULATION.md

 ```
 ./attach_docker_vehicle.sh
 ```
-Multiple processes are running in separate tmux windows.
+Multiple processes are running in separate tmux sessions.
 The vehicle has a main process and a separate motor process.
 ```
 /home/acorn # tmux ls